KOLM

-KOLM (1520 AM, "1520 The Ticket") was a sports formatted radio station in Rochester, Minnesota, and is owned by Townsquare Media.
+KOLM (1520 AM, "1520 The Ticket") was a sports formatted radio station in Rochester, Minnesota, and was owned by Townsquare Media.
 KOLM derived a portion of its programming from Infinity Sports Network.

 History

+On October 14, 1963, KOLM signed on the air as the third radio station in Rochester, owned by Olmsted County Broadcasting Company.

+In June 1977, KOLM changed its call letters to KKEE.
+The station later reverted back to KOLM on April 9, 1979, due to people referring the old call letters, rather than KKEE.

-On August 30, 2013, a deal was announced in which Townsquare would acquire 53 Cumulus Media stations, including KOLM, for $238 million.
-The deal is part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global are both controlled by Oaktree Capital Management.
+On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus Media stations, including KOLM, for $238 million.
+The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

-As of April 1, 2025, Townsquare Media took KOLM silent, claiming changes in market economic conditions.
+Townsquare Media took KOLM silent on April 1, 2025, claiming changes in market economic conditions.
+The Federal Communications Commission cancelled the station’s license on April 2, 2026.